PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 2. Claim Initiation Under Submission Agreements: Filing Fees

-3. Service and Filing
+3. Service and Filing of Documents

 5. Appointment of Sole Arbitrator